 But the truth is you are not alone.
 According to the one research study from 2018, about 30% of men and 20% of women respondents said they had cheated on their spouses.
 The majority of these people said they had met their affair partner online.
 The truth of the matter is that it is easier and faster to meet someone in a society that is driven by social media and dating apps.
 The good news though is that of those who had an affair, 60% said they were still married.
 In our experience, we have seen marriages not only survive but often thrive because of the renewed commitment, strengthened boundaries and tools that have been acquired because the couple has decided to invest deeply in the relationship.

 Affairs are strongly correlated with Post Traumatic Stress Disorder.
 An affair can feel like you’ve been to battle.
 You can feel triggered at surprising and inopportune times.
 There can be hypervigilance associated with the distrust of your partner and their activities online, on their phone or with finances.
-Anger and rage can rise out of nowhere.
+Anger and rage can arise out of nowhere.
 Sadness and depression can flood either partner and feel like you are drowning in an abyss.

 The partner who had the affair can experience a sense of loss, for various reasons including the loss of the affair partner.
 This loss, is of course, difficult for the betrayed person to understand or have compassion around.
 Regaining trust can seem like an impossible task with no end in sight.
 Hopelessness can plague both partners as you both are dealing with your own issues.
 Affair recovery is absolutely complicated and can truly benefit from those of us who have been trained to help and can hold the hope for you until you can hold hope for yourself.